SAKryukov/javascript-playground/article/article.md

 The result of the function call is returned and its value used to populate the control below the editor control `evaluateResult`;

-The functions `write` and `writeLine` are implemented via `console`.
+The functions `write` and `writeLine` are implemented via `consoleInstance`, which is also used to implement `consoleApi`.
 They are added to keep backward compatibility with the predecessor project, JavaScript Calculator.
 The number of arguments they support is arbitrary.
 This is implemented using the [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).

 The object `console` re-implements the standard [JavaScript `console` object](https://developer.mozilla.org/en-US/docs/Web/API/console).
 The actual argument passed as `console` by `evaluate` is the object with the console methods `consoleApi`.